BaLaurent/SafuuInfosDiscord/README.md

 $fiat <fiat> : change the fiat

-$gain : show the gain of the wallet in status
+$gain : switch the value shown in status between the gain and the global value